awsdocs/amazon-transcribe-developer-guide/doc_source/create-filter-file.md

 + Amazon Transcribe filters only words that exactly match words in the filter\.
 For example, if your filter includes "swear," Amazon Transcribe filters "swear," but not "swears\."
 You must provide every variation of a word that you want to filter\.
 +  Amazon Transcribe doesn't filter words that are contained in other words\.
 For example, if a vocabulary filter contained "marine," but not "submarine," "submarine" would appear in your transcription results\.

 To create a word list with the console, complete the following procedure\.
-To use the `CreateVocabularyFilter` operation, see [Step 2: Creating a Vocabulary Filter](create-filter.md)\.
+To use the `CreateVocabularyFilter` operation, see [Step 2: Creating a vocabulary filter](create-filter.md)\.

 **To create a list of unfiltered words \(console\)**